AndresPistocchi/Splunk-Home-Lab/LAB.md

 This repository documents my cybersecurity home lab designed to detect and analyze phishing campaigns using Splunk and Snort.
 The lab demonstrates how to:

-Ingest labeled email datasets into Splunk to track phishing campaigns.
+Ingesting labeled phishing email datasets (CEAS_08, TREC_06) into Splunk and indexing them for search and analysis.

-Simulate & analyze user behavior, such as clicks on phishing links, and extract email header information for threat intelligence.

-Integrate Snort IDS with Splunk to simulate interactions with phishing emails and monitor suspicious activity in real time.
+Extracting email header fields and URLs for threat intelligence and campaign tracking (sender, recipient, subject, timestamps, URLs, labels).

+Simulating user behavior (safe curl/replay of extracted URLs or replayed PCAPs) so Snort can generate detection events that integrate with Splunk dashboards.

+Adding custom Snort rules (sender-, URL-, and subject-based) and forwarding IDS alerts to Splunk for real-time monitoring.

+Best practices and safety notes for working with archived malicious URLs (how to avoid contacting live malicious hosts).

 ## Installing Splunk Enterprise and Splunk UniversalForwarder